Home

 1. Steam the cauliflower for 5 minutes.

-2. Heat the oil in a large saucepan.
+2. Heat the Earth Balance in a large saucepan.
 Stir in the flour.
 Remove from the heat, and gradually add the milk, stirring until blended.
 Add the veggie broth.
 Bring to a boil, and cook for 3 minutes until thickened.
-Stir in the sweetcorn, parsley, cheese, mustard, pepper and nutmeg.
+Stir in the sweet corn, parsley, cheese, mustard, pepper and nutmeg.
 Gently fold in the cauliflower and broccoli.
 Spoon into an ovenproof dish.

-3. TOPPING: Rub the butter into the flour until it resembles fine breadcrumbs.
+3. Make the topping: Rub the butter into the flour until it resembles fine breadcrumbs.
 Add remaining ingredients, and mix well.
 Cover the vegetable mixture with the topping.

 4. Bake at 375F for 30 minutes until golden.